niplav/site/notes_on_predictions.md

 Naively, we then expect `0.657569826823178416*123304=81080.9899266051914` flights.
-This might be increased by higher vaccination numbers, but not by much – relatively few in the world mostly vaccinated, and many destinations not sufficiently vaccinated.
+This might be increased by higher vaccination numbers, but not by much–relatively few in the world mostly vaccinated, and many destinations not sufficiently vaccinated.

 Will Scott Morrison be Prime Minister of Australia on 1 July 2021?